TheCandidStartup/TheCandidStartup.github.io/_drafts/fibre-broadband-install.md

 "It's a good job you decided to keep the copper cable", he said.
 He'd just come down the telegraph pole, after connecting the new fibre to the CBT.
 Apparently, I was the first person to use the CBT on that pole.
 "It's all done by contractors.
 Never works first time.
 Ninety percent of the time Openreach have to come out and fix it".

 The last step was to fit the external junction box and connect the two cables he'd just fitted.
 Which seems like a complete waste of effort to me.
-Why not just use one cable and run it straight to the ONT?
+Why not use one cable and run it straight to the ONT?

 We trooped back upstairs to see if it was working.
 I don't know who was more surprised to see that all the lights on the ONT were green.
 "That's definitely working", said the engineer.
 And left as quickly as he could.
 All in, it had taken him about an hour.